ncats/multiplex-analysis-web-apps/markdown/MAWA_WelcomePage.md

 2. `Norm within Clusters`: The grid values are decimal values of the number of cells within a cluster assigned to a given phenotype.
 In this schema, the relative color of the grid is based on the within-
 3. `Norm within Phenotypes`: The grid values are decimal values

-#### Incidence Lineplot
+#### Incidence Figure

+The incidence figure is one way to represent the counts of the cells present in each cluster.
+In this example I choose the standard form of clustering analysis with 5 clusters.
+When it is first loaded, it looks like the following (Figure 1):

-The incidence lineplot details how the cells within each cluster differ in their expression of the data features recorded alongside the cell positions and marker values.
+The incidence figure details how the cells within each cluster differ in their expression of the data features recorded alongside the cell positions and marker values.
 These features range from boolean values (True/False), continuous values (-1, 0, 1), and string values('time0').
-There are two selection boxes to augment the indicence line plot, and a radio button to select the type of comparison to perform.
+There are two selection boxes to augment the indicence figure, and a radio button to select the type of comparison to perform.
 They are the following:

-`Feature Selectbox`: Features that can be considered for the Incidence lineplot.
+`Feature Select Box`: Features that can be considered for the Incidence figure.

-- Cell Counts: The number of cells assigned to a given cluster
+* Cell Counts: The number of cells assigned to a given cluster (Default)
-- HYPOXIC, NORMOXIC, NucArea, RelOrientation, etc: Any other feature that specified to Dante/Andrew as one that is worth showing.
-YOU MUST tell us which ones you want and we will set it up for you.
+* Other features from your datasets: Columns from your dataset by which you want to directly compare TWO conditions.
+At this time, this works best with Boolean data (True/False), but also works with range data (x>0, x<0).
+Once a feature is selected, the incidence plot no longer shows a pure count, but instead a comparison of the two conditions within the feature.

-`Phenotype Selectionbox`: The phenotype the cells being plotted.
+`Phenotype Select Box`: The phenotype the cells being plotted.
 The options shown are:

-- All Phenotypes: Shows all cells irrespective of phenotype
+* All Phenotypes: Shows all cells irrespective of phenotype (Default)
-- VIM+, ECAD+, VIM+ECAD+, Other, etc...: The other phenotypes that have been selected in the Phenotyping stage of the workflow.
+* VIM+, ECAD+, VIM+ECAD+, Other, etc...: Shows only the cells that express for the specifically chosen phenotype (created during the Phenotyping stage of the workflow).

-`DisplayAs Radio Button`: How the values of the Feature selectbox should be displayed.
+`Display-as Radio Button`: How the values of the Feature select box should be displayed.
 This radio button is disabled for the Cell Counts condition, but is enabled for any other Feature selection.
+For each of the options shown below, there are equations detailing how the values for each condition are calculated.
+For equations 1-4, *d* represents the full datasets, and the *Condition* is the Feature and Value combinaton being condisdered.
+Each equation is also considered at each cluster in the dataset.
+Therefore when a feature is selected, the dataset will be split as follows

+$$
+\begin{aligned}
+d_{\text{cond0}} = d \subset Condition0 \quad\quad\quad \text{Equation 1a}\\
+d_{\text{cond1}} = d \subset Condition1 \quad\quad\quad \text{Equation 1b}\\
+\end{aligned}
+$$

 The options to be displayed are:

 - Count Differences: The value shown on the y-axis is the difference between the number of cells in a cluster in the Y>0 condition subtracted from the number of cells in that cluster in the Y<0 condition.
 - Percentages: The value shown on the y-axis is the percentage of cells that match a feature condition in that given cluster.
 If you were to sum all the values across the clusters, they would sum to 100%.
 - Ratios: The value shown on the y-axis is the ratio of r1/r0 where r1 is the precentage of cells that match the feature of condition shown on y>0 in that cluster, and r0 is the percentage of cells that match the feature of the condition show on y<0 in that cluster.

+### 7. Radial Profiles

+### 8. Utilities